Skip to content

 CEQA Negative Declaration Case – Jensen v.
 City of Santa Rosa

-Council Of Infill Builders Logo
+Council of Infill Builders Logo

 On behalf of the Council of Infill Builders, Monchamp Meldrum LLP submitted a request for publication of Jensen v.
 City of Santa Rosa (Case No. A144782) – a classic NIMBY case that opposed conversion of a defunct hospital into the ‘Dream Center’ so that Social Advocates for Youth could provide housing and supportive services for 63 youth.
 Requests for publication were submitted by a host of organizations and were granted by the First District Court of Appeal on May 24.
 The…